CACTO-SL: Using Sobolev Learning to improve Continuous Actor-Critic with Trajectory Optimization: Method

-The relative importance of the two loss components in~\eqref{eq:critic_loss} is defined by the coefficient $k_S$.
-Tuning $k_S$ to achieve the right trade-off between fitting the value and its gradient is important for optimal performance.
-As $k_S$ gets smaller, CACTO-SL tends to behave as the original CACTO algorithm.
-One may be tempted to set $k_S$ to a large value, prioritizing the gradient over the value.
-This seems sensible because the training of the actor, which is the ultimate goal of the algorithm, relies solely on $V_x$.
-However, we should take into account that the Value function that the critic has to approximate is likely discontinuous.
-In particular, we can expect discontinuities at the boundaries of the basins of attraction of the different locally-optimal solutions of the OCP.
-Around discontinuities, the gradient fails to capture the local behavior of the function, therefore setting $k_S$ too large may result in extremely poor approximations of the value around discontinuities.
+The relative weight of the two components in~\eqref{eq:critic_loss} is defined by the coefficient $k_S$.
+Tuning $k_S$ to achieve the right trade-off is important for optimal performance.
+As $k_S$ gets smaller, CACTO-SL tends to the original CACTO algorithm.
+Setting $k_S$ to a large value may seem sensible because the training of the actor, which is our ultimate goal, relies solely on $V_x$.
+However, we should consider that the Value function is likely discontinuous at the boundaries of the basins of attraction of the different locally-optimal solutions of the OCP.
+Around discontinuities, the gradient fails to capture the local behavior of the function, therefore setting $k_S$ too large may result in extremely poor approximations of the Value around discontinuities.
 This could slow down, or even prevent, convergence to a globally-optimal policy.

-To achieve an ideal trade-off between the two loss terms, given the rapid changes and extended range of values taken by $V_x$ in the problems we analyzed, we introduce a symmetric logarithmic function in the gradient-related loss:
+To achieve an ideal trade-off, given the rapid changes and extended range of values taken by $V_x$ in our problems, we introduce a symmetric logarithmic function in the gradient-related loss:

 where the function logsym(x) is defined as